Each year, 60 billion chickens are raised for their meat and eggs globally. They represent 70% of the biomass of all bird life on Earth.

 Nursing sows are typically kept in gestation crates, which allow them no room at all to move whilst they suckle their young.

-The cramped and unygenic conditions found in many pig farms throughout Asia mean that they are susceptible to disease such as African Swine Fever.
+The cramped and unygenic conditions found in many pig farms throughout Asia mean that they are susceptible to disease such as African Swine Fever (ASF).
 Because ASF spreads so quickly through a population and cannot be allowed to enter the human food chain, outbreaks in recent years have lead to highly distressing mass culls, which have seen thousands of pigs being thrown in deep pits with tractors and either buried or burned alive.
 Totals have numbered in to the millions in national culls.
 There are currently neither vaccines nor cures for ASF.

-Investigations have shown the presence of other severely inhumane slaughter methods in Asia such as live blugeoning with a club.
+Investigations have shown the presence of other severely inhumane slaughter methods in Asia such as live bludgeoning with a club.
 Without first being stunned, this is extremely stressful and painful and is typically done in the presence of many other pigs.

 Around 1.5 billion cows are exploited annually around the world for their milk and meat.